lalitbade/lalitbade/README.md

 <br />

 <!--Start Intro-->
 <p align="left">I am a Full Stack Developer with a strong background in web technologies and a keen interest in Cloud Computing.
-I specialize in building robust web applications, with expertise in React.js, Node.js, Django, and various cloud platforms.
+I specialize in building robust web applications, with expertise in React.js, Node.js, Express.js, and various cloud platforms.
 I am passionate about building scalable solutions and optimizing performance.</p>

 - ✨ Lifelong learner, always excited to improve.
 - 🌱 Currently focusing on DevOps, and Cloud Computing (AWS & Azure).